Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### How to pay the residence permit fee

 When your residence permit is approved, you must pay a fee.
-You only pay the fee if you get a residence permit is approved.
-If your application is rejected, you pay nothing.
+Some people have to pay now, and others have to pay later.
+You only pay the fee if your residence permit is approved.
+If it's rejected, you pay nothing.

-They will give you a plastic [payment card](/images/auslanderbehoerde-kassenkarte.jpg) (*Kassenkarte*).
+**If you have to pay now**, they will give you a plastic [payment card](/images/auslanderbehoerde-kassenkarte.jpg) (*Kassenkarte*).
 Bring that card to a [payment machine](/images/auslaenderbehoerde-kassenautomat.jpg) (*Kassenautomat*).
 Follow [the signs](/images/auslanderbehoerde-signs.jpg) to find the payment machines.
 These machines accept cash, EC cards, Visa and Mastercard.[^10] If your card is not accepted, you can also get cash from [this nearby ATM](https://goo.gl/maps/8cBy48WnTfbya13r6), even at night.

+**If you have to pay later**, you will get an invoice by post.
+You will have 30 days to pay.[^25]

 ![Ausländerbehörde Kassenautomat](/images/auslaenderbehoerde-kassenautomat.jpg)